 James Vacuum is a specialised variant of the standard red Henry model that is perhaps more commonly known in both the domestic and professional cleaning market.
 However, what it lacks in notoriety it more than makes up for in performance reliability and affordability.
 We decided to take an in-depth look at this vacuum cleaner, so let’s get into it..

 Who are Numatic?

 This global manufacturer and distributor of vacuum cleaners was founded in 1969 in Chard, Somerset.
-Their flagship product, the Henry vacuum, was quickly expanded to include a whole range including the much loved and highly competent James Vacuum.
+Their flagship product, the Henry vacuum, was quickly expanded to include a whole range including the bright pink hetty and much loved and highly competent James Vacuum.
 They produce a range of cleaning equipment for the commercial, industrial and domestic markets and export their products to countries such as Germany, France, South Africa and the Netherlands.
 All of their machines are produced at their large facility in the South West of England, where over 700 people work to produce more than 4,500 units every single day.

 What is the James Vacuum for?

 Quite simply, this vacuum cleaner is great for everyday use.
 Its powerful 800w motor is extremely effective at lifting up the toughest forms of dirt, including stubborn things like pet hair and crusted on mud.
 The suction power is very adequate and, quite surprisingly, the noise produced by the motor is very low indeed (we actually had to double check that it was on when we tested it!).